openfin/.NET-Tutorials/Tutorial 02 Opening a New Window/README.md

-## Tutorial 03 Opening a New Window
+## Tutorial 02 Opening a New Window

-This tutorial will guide you through on how to open a new OpenFin window via the .NET adapter.
-Below are the steps required to achieve this:
+### Objective

+By the end of this tutorial you should be able to understand how to configure and open, an OpenFins apllication main window from .NET .

+### Where to start

+Load the 'OpenFinHello\OpenFinHelloDotNet.sln' project in visual studio.
+Select the Program.cs file from the solution explorer.

+### What is happening?

 **1st Step**

-Use the `ApplicationOptions` class to construct an instance configuring a new JObject with the passed values.

->

-This consists of the following:
+The `ApplicationOptions` class is used to build the parmaters that would normally be configured in an OpenFins Application configuration startup_app object, see: https://openfin.co/documentation/application-config/ .
+The `ApplicationOptions` class is intaciated with a JObject conatining the required values:

 ```
 public ApplicationOptions(